 Except for dealing with a cover letter greeting no name issue, you may also face such a disputable situation as calling someone “Dear Miss” and emphasizing the marital status of the lady.

 Sometimes it is still possible to find this form among other cover letter greeting examples, but, in fact, it is a bit outdated and inappropriate.

-In a modern business world, the best variant for addressing to a woman in a letter is “Dear Ms. Last name”.
+In the modern business world, the best variant for addressing a woman in a letter is “Dear Ms. Last name”.

 First Name Usage

-An employment cover letter greeting is a beginning of a business correspondence and it should be formal.
+An employment cover letter greeting is a beginning of business correspondence and it should be formal.